Preparing for Knee Replacement Surgery

 - If requested by your surgeon, make an appointment with your primary care physician – and any specialists treating you – to obtain preoperative medical clearance.

-- Visit our Prepare Clinic two to three weeks before surgery to plan for a smooth procedure and recovery.
+- Visit our Prepare Program two to three weeks before surgery to plan for a smooth procedure and recovery.
 A practice coordinator from your surgeon's office will schedule an appointment for you.

 - Schedule any other required presurgical appointments listed in the letter from your surgeon's practice coordinator.

 - Attend the recommended preoperative education class given by the nurse patient navigator.
 You're welcome to bring family members or a caregiver to this class and a list of any questions you have.

 - If you're interested in outpatient physical therapy after your surgery, locate a suitable practice.
 Many physical therapists are booked weeks in advance, so it's best to find a facility well before surgery and make sure your insurance is accepted there.
 Let us know your selection, and we'll fax a referral.

 Drugs and Supplements